 Life on Mars would also require oxygen generators, food production units, power generation, etc. These utility services can be shared by multiple houses through central units.
 You DO NOT need to design these for this competition.
 However, you are free to experiment with innovative solutions which can help make each house more self-sufficient.
 (Similar to the self-sufficient homes on Earth.)

-Custom Designed Trophies, Certificates of Achievement, Exclusive Interview and Publications to honor the best entries.
+Custom Designed Trophies, Certificates of Achievement, Exclusive Interviews and Publications to honour the best entries.
 For more information, visit www.theCharette.org

 • Top 3 Winners

 ‘Alternate Realities #3: MARS HOMES’ is open to all creative people – architects, students, planners, designers, and all problem solvers!
 Design proposals can be developed individually or in teams of maximum 4 participants.